filmote/Extend/README.md

 ### Show me the source! ###

 The sample code for this extension can be found in my [repository] (https://github.com/filmote/Extend) https://github.com/filmote/Extend.
+I encourage you to review what I have done and shoot me any questions you have.